AmritAcharyaa/AmritAcharyaa/README.md

 ## 👨‍💻 About Me

 - 🚀 I'm a Web Developer
-- 🤞 Currently learning FCM, Excel Normalization, and Redis
+- 🤞 Currently learning Google Re-captcha, FCM, Excel Normalization, and Redis
 - 🌱 I believe in lifelong learning - currently exploring everything!
 - 💼 Currently working on the Euro Paints Project
 - 👯 Looking to collaborate and grow as a developer